philwhisenhunt/dustinfirebaugh.com/content/blog/Web_Assembly/index.md

 Go is intended for writing software (usually) on servers.
 One of Go's tradeoffs is that they didn't care a lot about how big the binaries compile to.
 Therefore, Go binaries are bigger (in comparison to Rust or C).
 This is because Go runtime is fairly large.
 Which is nice sometimes, because there are many built-ins in the standard libraries.

+It seems that the Go team is actively working on solutions to provide better support for compiling to wasm.

 ### TinyGo

 [TinyGo](https://tinygo.org/) is a compiler for Go intended for use on microcontrollers.
 TinyGo now also supports compiling to Web Assembly.
 It's based on [LLVM](https://llvm.org/)

 Oh TinyGo, I had some hopes for you, but ultimately the most recent standard Go compiler had better support for Web Assembly out of the box.

 However, the binaries were a lot smaller.
 The TinyGo binaries were only a few kilabytes.
-Whereas the Go binaries were around 3 to 4 megabytes. (note: 3 to 4 megabytes is fairly large to be shipping over http)
+Whereas the Go binaries were around 2 to 3 megabytes. (note: 2 to 3 megabytes is fairly large to be shipping over http)

 ### Concurrency?